 CDFW recommends that the DEIR specify mitigation that is roughly proportional to the level of impacts, in accordance with the provisions of CEQA (CEQA Guidelines, §§ 15126.4(a)(4)(B), 15064, 15065, and 16355).
 The mitigation should provide long-term conservation value for the suite of species and habitat being impacted by the Project.
-Furthermore, in order for mitigation measures to be effective, they need to be specific, enforceable, and feasible actions that will improve environmental conditions.
+Furthermore, for mitigation measures to be effective, they need to be specific, enforceable, and feasible actions that will improve environmental conditions.

 5. Habitat Revegetation/Restoration Plans: Plans for restoration and revegetation should be prepared by persons with expertise in southern California ecosystems and native plant restoration techniques.
 Plans should identify the assumptions used to develop the proposed restoration strategy.
-Each plan should include, at a minimum: (a) the location of restoration sites and assessment of appropriate reference sites; (b) the plant species to be used, sources of local propagules, container sizes, and seeding rates; (c) a schematic depicting the mitigation area; (d) a local seed and cuttings and planting schedule; (e) a description of the irrigation methodology; (f) measures to control exotic vegetation on site; (g) specific success criteria; (h) a detailed monitoring program; (i) contingency measures should the success criteria not be met; and (j) identification of the party responsible for meeting the success criteria and providing for conservation of the mitigation site in perpetuity.
+Each plan should include, at a minimum: (a) the location of restoration sites and assessment of appropriate reference sites; (b) the plant species to be used, sources of local propagules, container sizes, and seeding rates; (c) a schematic depicting the mitigation area; (d) a local seed and cuttings and planting schedule; (e) a description of the irrigation methodology; (f) measures to control exotic vegetation on site; (g) specific success criteria; (h) a detailed monitoring program; (i) contingency measures should the success criteria and providing for conservation of the mitigation site in perpetuity.
 Monitoring of restoration areas should extend across a sufficient time frame to ensure that the new habitat is established, self-sustaining, and capable of surviving drought.

 CDFW recommends that local onsite propagules from the Project area and nearby vicinity be collected and used for restoration purposes.
-Onsite seed collection should be initiated in order to accumulate sufficient propagule material for subsequent use in future years.
+Onsite seed collection should be initiated in the near future in order to accumulate sufficient propagule material for subsequent use in future years.
 Onsite vegetation mapping at the alliance and/or association level should be used to develop appropriate restoration goals and local plant palettes.
 Reference areas should be identified to help guide restoration efforts.
 Specific restoration plans should be developed for various project components as appropriate.

-Restoration objectives should include protecting special habitat elements or recreating them in areas affected by the Project.
+Restoration objectives should include protecting special habitat elements or re-creating them in areas affected by the Project; examples could include retention of woody material, logs, snags, rocks, and brush piles.